-Our objective is to develop a fundamental understanding of the electronic and/or magnetic behavior of complex material and precision interfaces including transition metal oxides, pnictides, chalcogenides, and main group halides.
+Our objective is to develop a fundamental understanding of the electronic, magnetic, and chemical behavior of complex materials and interfaces, including transition metal oxides, pnictides, chalcogenides, and main group halides.

-Our focus areas include correlated electron systems, topological matter, novel superconductors, clean energy interfaces, and materials platforms for radiation detection.
+Our focus areas include correlated electron systems, topological matter, novel superconductors, quantum magnets, clean energy interfaces, and materials platforms for radiation detection.

-Emerging Materials research emphasizes growth of high quality single-crystal specimens and precision interface synthesis and as a means to reveal and understand new physics or new functionalities.
-Our strategy is to balance two modes of materials growth: discovery synthesis of new materials, and targeted growth of established systems that we modify and grow for specific test experiments.
+Emerging Materials research emphasizes growth of high-quality single-crystal specimens and precision synthesis of interfaces designed to reveal and understand new physics or new functionalities.
+Our strategy balances two modes of materials growth: (i) discovery synthesis of new materials and (ii) targeted growth of established systems that we modify and grow for specific test experiments.

 Our group members have expertise in a wide range of growth techniques, with particular emphasis on: